I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 All you need to do is:

-- vend your products at a craft fair
+- sell your art at a street fair

-- head to a local store and ask them to stock your products
+- head to a local store and ask them to stock your handmade products

 - stop in the local coffee shop and ask them to hang your prints